vladpaunescu/CarND-Semantic-Segmentation/README.md

 ## Fully Convolutional Networks Specific Modules

-Since FCN is repretive and recursive, we defined 2 modules:
+Since FCN is repetitive and recursive in structure, we defined 2 modules to separate things that differ from things that stay the same:

 - `projection block` (1x1) with optional scaling of upstream signal
 - `skip block` for upsample operation and adding with projected upstream signal